‘Shark Tank’ Season 9 Preview: New Night, More Guest Sharks

 Shark Tank fans may have become accustomed to settling in to watch budding entrepreneurs pitch the investors as part of ABC’s Friday night lineup.
 But for the upcoming Season 9, Shank Tank fans will have to set their DVRs for Sunday or switch up their television-watching routine.

 Kevin O’Leary talked about the new season during a visit to Boston ABC affiliate WCVB earlier this month.
 He said that among the show’s guest sharks are some well-known entrepreneurs.
-Earlier seasons have featured Ashton Kutcher, Chris Sacca and Troy Carter.
+Earlier seasons have featured Ashton Kutcher, Chris Sacca, and Troy Carter.
 Mark Cuban was even a guest shark before becoming a regular in Season 3.

 According to an ABC press release, the guest sharks for Season 9 will be Spanx founder Sara Blakely, Virgin Group founder Richard Branson, Skinnygirl founder Bethenny Frankel, brand innovator Rohan Oza, and baseball icon Alex Rodriguez.

 In terms of industry representation and business background, the guest sharks are a pretty wide-ranging group.
 Audiences who only know Rodriguez as an athlete might be interested to know he actually runs a large corporation with more than 200 employees.
-Oza has been involved in deals featuring such high-profile brands as Vitaminwater, Smartwater and Popchips.
+Oza has been involved in deals featuring such high-profile brands as Vitaminwater, Smartwater, and Popchips.

 The press release did not specify when the guest sharks will start appearing.
 In previous seasons, guest sharks sat on the panel with a rotating group of four of the regular sharks.
 The regular castmembers are O’Leary, Daymond John, Robert Herjavec, Barbara Corcoran, Lori Greiner, and Cuban.